CDCgov/childhood-immunization-demand-calculator/README.md

 The Python package `drugdemand` is an experimental modeling framework for developing hypothetical, forward-looking projections of demand for childhood immunizations.
 Currently, this approach is deterministic, data-informed calculation.
 In other words, the modeling framework produces models with no stochastic or dynamical elements.
 Once a model has been formulated, the model parameters can be adjusted to produce demand estimates for hypothetical scenarios.

 The modeling framework centers around _populations_ of children.
-Each population has a size (i.e., number of children) and one or other more _attributes_ that uniquely determine the volume and timing of demand for an immunization among that population.
-A model consists of these populations and a _demand function_ that takes a population as input, examines its size and attributes, and determines if the population would have demand for an immunization, and if so, when and how much.
+Populations are defined by _characteristics_ and their _levels_.
+For example, the characteristic "sex" might have levels "male" and "female."
+Each population also has a size (i.e., number of children).
+A population's characteristics and size uniquely determine the volume and timing of demand for an immunization among that population.
+A model consists of these populations and a _demand function_.
+This function takes a population's characteristics and size as inputs, then determines if the population would have demand for an immunization, and if so, when and how much.

-The code consists of these classes:
+Currently, the model assumes that each level of each characteristic has some frequency in the population, and that characteristics are statistically independent.
+For example, if half of children are each sex, and half are in each of a low and high risk, then one-quarter will be male and low risk.

+The model is designed to begin with a single, monolithic population that is partitioned only when necessary in order to compute demand.
+If the demand function represents some kind of decision tree, then the starting population will be partitioned at each node in the tree.

+The most important elements in the code are:

-- `Population` is a data class contains a population's size (i.e., number of people) and attributes (e.g., birth date, will uptake).
+- `PopulationManager` is a class that keeps track of populations, their characteristics, and their sizes.
-- `IndependentSubpopulations` is a data manager that subdivides a list of `Population`s into smaller populations based on lists of attributes.
-- `DrugDosage`, `DrugQuantity`, and `DrugDemand` are data classes that account for dosages (e.g., 50mg vs. 100mg), numbers of doses, and times of demand.
+- `CharacteristicProportions` is a way of articulating how characteristics are distributed in the population.
+- The `PopulationManger.map()` method allows a demand function to be iterated over all populations, including partitioning according to `CharacteristicProportions`.

 ## Example application to nirsevimab